Definition – 6 MIN READ | 03-03-2020

 A route is the path taken by a person or a vehicle from a point of departure and back to that same point.
 This itinerary can be punctuated by a set of visits or deliveries, pick-ups, maintenance operations, tests, collect of samples, etc.

-Each of these actions may require a specific skill on the part of the field workers or a particular vehicle characteristic.
-Depending on the profession, it may be necessary to schedule some actions before others.
+Each of these actions may require specific skills of the field workers or a particular vehicle characteristic.
+Depending on the industry, it may be necessary to schedule some actions before others.
 For example, pick-ups followed by deliveries.
 Sometimes, each action must meet a constraint of time and duration.

-The aim of route optimisation is to ensure the adequacy and optimisation between human and material resources in order to carry out tasks in different places (appointments, services, deliveries).
+Route optimisation focuses on ensuring the adequacy and optimisation between human and material resources in order to carry out tasks in different places (appointments, services, deliveries).
 Field workers leave from one place and return to the same place once the work has been completed.
 Route optimisation may be simple when there is only one worker in the field.
 It becomes more complex when there are several field workers and when several constraints are added to the tasks to be carried out and are placed on the available resources.
-It then requires the use of software.
+It then requires the use of route optimization software.

 This software has different capabilities depending on the requirements for use and the scope of the desired optimisation.